HigherOrderCO/Kind/README.md

   List.fold!(list)!(0, Nat.add)

 // List sum using a loop
-sum(list: List(Nat)): Nat
-  let sum = 0
-  let sum = for x in list:
+// Since Kind is pure, loops need a "target variable" sum(list: List(Nat)): Nat let sum = 0 for x in list with sum:
     x + sum
   sum
 ```